Youth with Talent – Generation Next

-Youth with Talent - Generation Next is a Sri Lankan reality talent contest that aired on ITN (Independent Television Network) in 2017.
+Youth with Talent – Generation Next is a Sri Lankan reality talent competition that aired on ITN in 2017–2018.
+The show featured contestants aged 15 to 35 competing in various talent categories including dance, magic, stunts, and music.

 Format

-The competition featured contestants aged 15 to 35.
-It was hosted by Dilshan Pathirathna and directed by music and television drama director Sandaruwan Jayawickrama.
-Key production contributors included Saman Athaudahetti, Chairman of ITN, and Eranda Weliange, Chairman of the National Youth Services Council (NYSC).
+The competition was hosted by Dilshan Pathirathna and directed by Sandaruwan Jayawickrama.
+Production was overseen by Saman Athaudahetti, Chairman of ITN, and Eranda Weliange, Chairman of the National Youth Services Council (NYSC).

+Judges panel

+The permanent judging panel consisted of: